vespperhq/vespper/README.md

 ## Why ❓

 Most people don't like to do on-call shifts.
 It requires engineers to be swift and solve problems quickly.
-However, it takes time to reach to the root cause of the problem.
+Moreover, it takes time to reach to the root cause of the problem.
 That's why we developed Merlinn.
 We believe Gen AI can help on-call developrs solve issues faster.

 ## Table of Contents